ResultadosDigitais/matrix/README.md

 ## The rooms Inside of #matrix

 The inside of #matrix there are some rooms.
-In this rooms is possible to see others colleagues and if they are talking or in a meeting in the avatar will apear a head set icon. (eg. In the image the guys in the Platform-Email romm are in a meeting)
+In this rooms is possible to see others colleagues and if they are talking or in a meeting in the avatar will appear a head set icon. (eg. In the image the guys in the Platform-Email room are in a meeting)

 |                              Office Page                               |                                     With Sidebar                                     |
 | :--------------------------------------------------------------------: | :----------------------------------------------------------------------------------: |